A mean-field approach to Kondo-attractive-Hubbard model: Introduction

-In view of this, a more stringent test of the KAHM is definitely called for.
+In view of these stimulating results, an investigation of this model in higher dimensions and at finite temperatures is definitely called for.
 With this in mind, here we investigate the three-dimensional version of this model within a Hartree-Fock (HF) approximation.
-Since the transport properties of the QBC are isotropic,\cite{Muller2002} we consider a simple cubic lattice.
-However, the `semi-classical' implementation\cite{Costa17a} we use here introduces the experimentally observed anisotropy in the \emph{magnetic lattice}, in the sense that the local moments display a wavevector-dependent average magnetization; this, in turn, allows spiral magnetic states to be stabilized.
-This approach has unveiled a multitude of magnetic phases in the Kondo lattice model.\cite{Costa17a} We are therefore able to discuss the interplay between magnetic modes and superconductivity both in the ground state and at finite temperatures.
+Although this mean-field approach only takes into account local correlations, it captures general trends, especially in high dimensions.
+We note that we use a `semi-classical' approach \cite{Costa17a} to analyse the magnetic ordering, thus allowing for spiral magnetic states to be stabilised; this approach has unveiled a multitude of magnetic phases in the Kondo lattice model \cite{Costa17a}.
+We are therefore able to discuss the interplay between magnetic modes and superconductivity both in the ground state and at finite temperatures.

 This paper is organized as follows: the model and the method are presented in Sec.\,\ref{sec2} (calculational details are left for the Appendix).
 Sections \ref{sec3} and \ref{sec4} respectively discuss the results in the ground state and at finite temperatures.
-Comparison with experimental data is made in Sec.\,\ref{sec:expts}.
-And, finally, Sec.\ref{sec:concl} summarizes our findings.
+Finally, we discuss and summarize our findings in Sections \ref{sec:discussion} and \ref{sec:concl}, respectively.